 Jose has exchanged knowledge with other musicians internationally.
 Specifically, at the San Francisco Conservatory of Music (USA, 2019), University of Washington (USA, 2019), Ensemble de Cuivres de Belgique Brass Festival (Belgium, 2019), Gravíssimo!
 Festival (Portugal, 2019), Escola Superior de Música e Artes do Espetáculo (Portugal, 2018), University of Guadalajara (Mexico, 2016) and also, at various summer workshops and institutions, including the Spanish National Orchestra Academy, in his home country.

-*Higher School of Music of the Basque Country (https://musikene.eus)
+Since December 2020, he is temporary tuba professor at the Higher School of Music of the Basque Country (https://musikene.eus)

 “LEARNER FOR LIFE”

 Sergio Carolino dixit and one of his inspirations, Jose will forever be indebted to Mike Roylance, Gene Pokorny, Morten Agerup as well as Sergio Finca, his greatest influences.
 In fact, he is wordless to describe his gratitude to these individuals.

 Equally important, Martinez is thankful for the guidance and support received from Alan Baer, Anne Jelle Visser, Chris Olka, Dennis Nulty, Don Lucas, Floyd Cooley, Ingemar Roos, Jimmy Olsson, Ramiro Tejero, Randy Hawes and Toby Oft.